 Time on Rivanna is allocated as Service Units (SUs).
 One SU corresponds to one core-hour.
-Multiple SUs make up what is called an allocation (e.g., a new allocation = 100K SUs).
-Allocations are managed through MyGroups groups that are automatically created for Principal Investigators (PIs) when they submit an allocation request.
+Multiple SUs make up what is called an allocation (e.g., a new allocation = 1M SUs).
+Allocations are managed through Grouper (requires VPN connection) groups that should be created by Principal Investigators (PIs) before they submit an allocation request.

 Eligibility and Account Creation

-Each PI should create his/her own MyGroups group using the ITS MyGroups Management Service.
+Each PI should create his/her own Grouper group using the ITS Group Management Service.
+New groups will require two owners who hold active roles at UVA, as well as a third departmental owner.
 The PI may designate one or more group administrators but must remain a member of the group.
-Collaborators with UVA Eservices accounts, regardless of status, can be added to the MyGroups group once it has been created.
+Collaborators with UVA Eservices accounts, regardless of status, can be added to the Grouper group once it has been created.
 (Collaborators outside of UVA must request a temporary, sponsored Eservices account.)
-MyGroups group names should consist of lowercase letters, digits, or underscores only and must begin with a letter.
+Grouper group names should consist of lowercase letters, digits, or underscores only and must begin with a letter.
 Please do not use spaces in the group name.

-Standard allocations are for 100,000 SUs and require a brief summary of the research project along with an explanation of the computations to be performed.
-Standard allocations can be renewed as long as each renewal request includes a synopsis of results from the original allocation.
-The maximum number of standard allocations–either new or renewal–a PI can receive in a single fiscal year is 4 (or 400K SUs max).
-There cannot be more than 1 PI per MyGroups group.
+Standard allocations require a brief summary of the research project along with an explanation of the computations to be performed.
+Standard allocations must be renewed annually along with a synopsis of results from the original allocation.
+There cannot be more than 1 PI per Grouper group.
 Standard allocations expire 12 months after they are disbursed.

 Available to: Faculty and post-docs using Rivanna for research.

-Time on Rivanna can also be purchased using a PTAO.
+Time on Rivanna can also be purchased using an FDM.
 Purchasers are given a higher priority in the queue and their SUs never expire.

 Available to: Faculty and postdocs with grants; researchers who need priority access and premium service.